christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.12](/images/Skyles.jpg){:width="400px"}\
 Fig. 1.12.
 Coin of Skyles, a Scythian king who reigned from ca 470-460 BC displaying a Scythian Solar Wheel and the World Tree combined.
 The cross was prominant in ancient Europe.
 It was a sundial and every city would have had one to track the time, dates, and agricultural and lunar cycles.
 "Skylesis" a Greek mockery of Skuða-las (Scythian King).
 The owl on the reverse side is the Owl of Athena also known as the Owl of Minerva, a sacred bird in Greek mythology that accompanies Athena.
 It shows up prominently in later Greek tetradrachms connecting him to Greece.
 For a Scythian king to carry that iconography shows direct interaction.

 The chromosome Haplogroup R1a, specifically subclade Z93 is found in high frequencies among the Scythian remains from the Pontic-Caspian Steppe.
 The Kshatriya (warrior) caste in India.
 The Brahmins (priestly) caste in India.
 The highest nobility of Persia.
 Patrician families of Rome.
 The Pharisaic and Herodian dynasties in Judea.
 The Sarmatian Alans who settled in Western Europe (and whose descendants include the Habsburgs).
 It is also found in the Tarim Mummies of China and in other tested ancient elite Chinese burial grounds (see: Chapter 7.4 China: The Han Synthesis and the Tartarian Genocide).
-This is the genetic signature of the administrative and priestly class that was installed globally.
+This is the genetic signature of the administrative and priestly class that was installed globally.).

-Footnotes (Chapter 3)

-(a) Quetzalcōātl, the Mesoamerican serpent deity, shares uncanny similarities to Aži Dahāka which suggests a transoceanic exchange of religious ideas long before Columbus (the Jade Mask of Calakmul (7th century CE) also depicts a Caucasian-featured ruler with a serpent headdress—resembling Scythian dragon crowns).

 **4 The Alexandrian School**